Twinfield/jira-git-hook/README.md

     git config jira.url <your Jira URL>

 You need to put your JIRA login/password into URL.
-Example: `https://mylogin:mypassword@mycompany.atlassian.net/`
+Example: `https://mylogin:mypassword@mycompany.atlassian.net`

+NOTE: Do not include ending slash into URL.

 ## Test